ktusznio/ruby-style-guide/README.md

 * Prefer `{...}` over `do...end` for single-line blocks.
 Avoid using `{...}` for multi-line blocks (multiline chaining is always ugly).
 Always use `do...end` for "control flow" and "method definitions" (e.g. in Rakefiles and certain DSLs).
-Avoid `do...end` when chaining.
+Avoid same-line chaining.

     ```Ruby
     names = ['Bozhidar', 'Steve', 'Sarah']